hkotek/hkotek.com/_posts/2026-04-06-pivot-to-slp-guest_post.md

 &nbsp;

 *This is a guest post written by [Julie Doner](https://www.linkedin.com/in/julianne-doner/)*.
-Stay tuned for Part 2!
+Part 2 is now available [here](https://hkotek.com/blog/deciding-to-pivot-linguistics-to-slp-part2/)!